 - Reconversion.
-A container terminal can be created by reconverting existing port facilities that have been abandoned or seen as less profitable.
+A container terminal can be created by reconverting existing port facilities that have been abandoned or are seen as less profitable.
 This tends to be a common and low-cost option for existing ports, but the challenge is an effective reconversion.
 For instance, the Port Elizabeth complex (New York) is among the oldest container terminal facilities and began operation in the 1960s.
 The terminals were built over reconverted break-bulk and warehousing facilities that were gradually torn down as container traffic grew.
-For this complex, the port did not expand its total footprint but reconverted towards containerization by removing marginalizing port activities.
+For this complex, the port did not expand its total footprint but reconverted towards containerization by removing marginalized port activities.
 In the 1990s, an on-dock rail facility was added between the APM and Maher terminals, which reduced the yard footprint but allowed better hinterland access.
 The case of Montreal underlines unique reconversion challenges as the container terminal facilities were forced to expand laterally due to the limited availability of adjacent real estate.
-This led to terminal footprints that are narrow and elongated.
+This led to terminal footprints that were narrow and elongated.

 - Land reclamation.
-The construction of new terminal facilities through the creation of an entirely new footprint, which allows mitigating technical limitations such as depth and the lack of real estate.
+The construction of new terminal facilities through the creation of an entirely new footprint, which allows for mitigating technical limitations such as depth and the lack of real estate.
 These facilities tend to be rectangular and closer to optimal design but require substantial engineering and capital investments.
 They are common on mega port development projects where a suitable and available land footprint does not exist.
-In the late 1990s and early 2000s, both Singapore and Busan engaged in massive land reclamation projects to expand their transshipment facilities in new areas.
-The Pasir Panjang (Singapore) and Newport (Busan) terminals were designed to mainly serve the function of transshipment, implying that they are more rectangularly-shaped, which allows for more berth space as containers tend to spend less time in the yard.
+In the late 1990s and early 2000s, Singapore and Busan engaged in massive land reclamation projects to expand their transshipment facilities in new areas.
+The Pasir Panjang (Singapore) and Newport (Busan) terminals were designed to mainly serve the function of transshipment, implying that they are more rectangularly shaped, which allows for more berth space as containers tend to spend less time in the yard.